smillane/KalyptoFrontend/README.md

 - Adjust vertical spacing on some parts of stocks/{stock} page

-TODO's
+### Future Roadmap

-add SEC documents using edgar
+- add SEC documents using edgar

-if query not found, add logic to not save to db, and return 404 not found page.
+- if query not found, add logic to not save to db, and return 404 not found page.

-https://iexcloud.io/docs/api/#u-s-holidays-and-trading-dates just create dict with those dates?

-https://iexcloud.io/docs/api/#list create endpoint for mostactive, gainers, losers
+- create feature which checks https://iexcloud.io/docs/api/#u-s-holidays-and-trading-dates every month, updates upon changes, look into if any API endpoints shouldn't be queried (depending on data in db's?)

-Add logic for if nothing found in db, populate with last 4, 8, etc for endpoints such as past dividends, insider transactions
+- Add logic for if nothing found in db, populate with last 4, 8, etc for endpoints such as past dividends, insider transactions

-create logic for a skeleton loading screen when logging in
+- create logic for a skeleton loading screen when logging in

-create logic for skeleton loading containers for when assets are loading from backend
+- create logic for skeleton loading containers for when assets are loading from backend

-create logic for fetching data from backend

-use caching to to not fetch data for daily lists more than once every 5 minutes, empty cache after 5 minutes and refetch data
+- use caching to to not fetch data for daily lists more than once every 5 minutes, empty cache after 5 minutes and refetch data

-have display on index page for pre/post market gainers/losers, display pre market movers if time is between 4am and 4pm Eastern, else show post market movers by default
+- have display on index page for pre/post market gainers/losers, display pre market movers if time is between 4am and 4pm Eastern, else show post market movers by default

-create notification system for when new features/changes get pushed
+- create notification system for when new features/changes get pushed

+- create logic for fetching data from backend (once site ready for beta launch)